sergiopichardo/contacts-manager/README.md

 I did play around with the Flux pattern a bit using Redux, but it quickly got out of control.
 So, I thought MVC was the way to go.
 It is a lot simpler than the Flux pattern and makes separation of concerns much easier.
 I highly recommend this [MVC article](https://www.taniarascia.com/javascript-mvc-todo-app) by Tania Rascia.

+The Different Architectural concerns are divided as follows in the MVC pattern.

+##### View
+> The layer the user interacts with
+- UI Components
+  - Error messages
+  - Success Messages
+- Binding Events

+##### Controller
+> An intermediary between the Model and the View
+- Application Logic

+##### Model
+> The layer that interacts with HTTP and dabase
+- Domain Logic
+- HTTP Library
+- State Management

 ---